 Pianotrio and Song

-The idea behind this project is Shostakovich’s suite of romance op.
-127 for soprano and piano trio.
-It combines the genre of the piano trio with the form of the song cycle to form an instrumentation and genre synthesis.
-Dreams of love and traumatic fear, the realization of one’s own insignificance and the expectation of death find support only in the last song An die Musik, for which the full line-up of the piano trio is saved.
-Before that, the instruments take turns in dialogue with the singer, first as a soloist, then in a duet, whereby the line-up depends on the content of the songs.
+Shostakovich’s novel suite op.
+127 for soprano and piano trio combines the genre of the piano trio with a cycle of songs to form an instrumentation and genre synthesis.
+Dreams of love and traumatic fear, the realization of one’s own insignificance and the expectation of death only find support in the last song An die Musik, for which the full musician cast of the piano trio is saved.
+Before doing this, the instruments take turns in dialogue with the singer, first as a soloist, then in a duet, whereby the instrumentation often results from the content of the songs.

-The concert programs of this project for piano trio and voice are based on this: a selection of more than 600 folk song arrangements by Haydn and Beethoven, arranged song cycles by Brahms and others, and new commissioned compositions for this line-up.
+This song cycle inspires a project with concert programs for piano trio and voice: a selection of more than 600 folk song arrangements by Haydn and Beethoven, arranged song cycles by Brahms and others, and new commissioned compositions for this project.

 Mahler + Eötvös, Hosokawa, Currier

 The Song of the Earth –